All Episodes

 You had secured doses, extra doses.

-And if you couple it with a uh uh catastrophic plan for an accident or a heart attack or cancer, God forbid, but you have fifty bucks a month adults, ten bucks a month kids, uh every medical service, doctors on call 24-7, and you walk out with your prescription at a 90% reduction, 95% reduction because you negotiate directly.
+But you have 50 bucks a month adults, 10 bucks a month kids, every medical service, doctor's on call 24-7, and you walk out with your prescription at a 90% reduction, 95% reduction, because you negotiate directly.

 Why?

-Well, let me ask you anecdotally about that, because Dr. Oz and I have been talking about this uh fairly regularly, and that is people that are using uh chloroquine, hydroxychloroquine, uh or what is the uh the plaxal yeah, plaquinyl, sorry, uh which is pretty much the same thing, right?
+Well, let me ask you anecdotally about that because Dr. Oz and I have been talking about this fairly regularly.

 Okay.

-Um that those that are using it for lupus and those rheumatoid arthritis, we're seeing far less incidences of them contracting corona.
+That those that are using it for lupus and those rheumatoid arthritis, we're seeing far less incidences of them contracting corona.

 Is that true?

-Well, that that would make a lot of sense, uh, especially considering how they would normally be at increased risk because a lot of the rheumatology medicines decrease their immune system because it's their immune system attacking themselves.
+Well, that would make a lot of sense, especially considering how they would normally be at increased risk because a lot of the rheumatology medicines decrease their immune system because it's their immune system attacking themselves.

 Okay.